THE TRAMWAYS OF

 In 2006 Santos imported three Brill-type trams from the system in Porto, Portugal.
 Their track gauge had to be adjusted from the "standard" 1435 mm used in Porto to the unique 1350 mm gauge used in Santos, and shown below [João Manuel Picado]:

 The vehicles shown above are all 2-axle models.
-In 2009 Santos imported two larger cars from the tramway system in Torino, Italy: 4-axle tram 3265, shown below, and 6-axle articulated tram 2840, which it plans to turn into a restaurant.
-Note Porto 193 beyond [Rogerio Nascimento]:
+In 2009 Santos imported two larger cars from the tramway system in Torino, Italy: 4-axle tram 3265 and 6-axle articulated tram 2840.
+Car 3265, built in Italy in 1950, was transformed into the Bonde Café, where passengers can enjoy light meals and (of course) coffee as they tour the line.
+The Bonde Café entered service on 9 January 2015 [Mexido de idéias]:

-Santos has also acquired a 4-axle tram from São Paulo which once ran on Broadway in New York.
+Ex-Torino 2840 is being rebuilt as a restaurant car.
+Santos has also acquired 4-axle tram 206 from Nagasaki, Japan, and a tram from São Paulo which once ran on Broadway in New York.
 The tram line was lengthened twice in 2009 and is now 4.9 km long [see map].
 Torino car 3265 began carrying passengers in September 2010, when the tramway celebrated its 10th anniversary.
 Present operation is Tuesday-Saturday 11-5.
-See the official website of the Bonde Turístico de Santos and the city's official 13-minute film: Parte 1, Parte 2.
-Also see links to numerous Santos videos by Emílio Pechini.
-There are many more photographs and videos online.
+See 27 videos of Santos trams (!) by Emílio Pechini.

 The Itatinga Hydroelectric Plant is located in a cove at the base of the Serra do Mar, 8 km north of Bertioga, a beach town on the Atlantic Ocean 35 km east of Santos.
 Electricity from the Itatinga Dam, 900 m above, powers the railroads, derricks and docks of the port.
 To build the plant in 1906, the Companhia Docas de Santos built an 800 mm gauge railroad and a dock on the Itapanhaú River across from Bertioga [see map].
 A few houses, a grocery store, church and cinema sprung up around the usina (plant).
 But there were no roads or automobiles.
 CDS constructed two tramcars and electrified the railway in January 1958.
 Here is car number 1 in Itatinga village [col. AM]: